reclaimhosting/imagemagick-deployment-ubuntu/README.md

 Notes for installing imagemagick on cPanel servers running Ubuntu

-Build it and install to `/opt/imagemagick`
+Build it and install to `/opt/imagemagick` on ubuntudev.
 Check out the instructions at https://imagemagick.org/script/install-source.php to get the latest version.
 ```bash
 git clone https://github.com/ImageMagick/ImageMagick.git ImageMagick-7.1.1